shihabmuhtasim/CSE-Theory-Nest/README.md

 If you found these materials helpful, you can show your appreciation by:
  * Starring this repository
  * Following me on GitHub
- * Connecting with me on LinkedIn
+ * Connecting with me on LinkedIn.

 Thank you!